 Nashville, Oregon

 Unfortunately, not all Nashvilles survive the passage of time.
-We weren’t able to dig up much about this unincorporated community, but a book of ads from 1952 shared by the Lincoln County Historical Society suggests Nashville was “home to a big-time logging company, complete with a corporate airplane.”
+We weren’t able to dig up much about this unincorporated community, but a book of ads from 1952 shared by the Lincoln County Historical Society suggests this Nashville was “home to a big-time logging company, complete with a corporate airplane.”

 Nashville, Georgia